Menu

 Bernie Wrightson

-Bernie Wrightson is an American comic book artist who was born on October 27, 1948, in Dundalk, Maryland.
-Wrightson is primarily self-trained and grew up learning art from watching Jon Gnagy on television and reading comics.
-He also took a correspondence course from the Famous Artists School.
-Wrightson credits Frank Frazetta, Al Williamson, Al Dorne, Graham Ingels, Jack Davis, and Howard Pyle as his inspiration.
-His first published art was fan art of a headstone bearing the inscription "Berni Wrightson, Dec.
-15, 1965".
-The drawing earned a spot on page 33 of Warren Publishing's Creepy #9 published in June of 1966.
+Bernie Wrightson was an American comic book artist born on October 27, 1948, in Dundalk, Maryland.
+Primarily self-taught, he developed his artistic skills by watching art instruction programs hosted by Jon Gnagy on television and by reading comic books.
+He later enhanced his education through a correspondence course from the Famous Artists School.
+Wrightson cited Frank Frazetta, Al Williamson, Al Dorne, Graham Ingels, Jack Davis, and Howard Pyle as key influences on his artistic style.

 Related Biography: Alexa Datt